Contact Us Today (424) 372-3112

 • Is there enough probable cause to believe you committed that crime?

-Again, a judge only has to decide if there is a rational basis for finding probable cause exist.
+Again, a judge only has to decide if there is a rational basis for finding probable cause exists.
 The evidence shown in a preliminary hearing doesn't have to be sufficient enough to support a conviction.

-Most prosecutors won't show all their evidence available the preliminary hearing because they don't want to alert the criminal defense lawyer, who would then start preparing a strategy on that evidence.
+Most prosecutors won't show all their evidence available at the preliminary hearing because they don't want to alert the criminal defense lawyer, who would then start preparing a strategy on that evidence.

 What Are Your Legal Rights at a Preliminary Hearing?